The Grammarsaurus Curriculum

 The United Kingdom

-What are the key geographical features of the UK, and my region?
+What are the key geographical features of the UK and my region?

 In this unit, children will learn about the key geographical characteristics of the United Kingdom.
 They will discover the different countries of the United Kingdom and the regions within England.
 Children will explore the human and physical features of the UK, including the types of settlements, key topographical features and how types of land use have changed over time.
 Children will use maps and atlases to explore the UK and their local region while learning to use a compass, 4-figure grid references, keys and symbols.